 There are many lead magnet examples you can offer throughout the marketing funnel; just make sure the content is targeted to prospects at the appropriate stage of the buyer’s journey.
 Otherwise, you could end up with low conversion rates by offering a product demo to someone who is still in the awareness stage, for example.
 In the end, though, the overall purpose of a lead magnet is to build your email list, develop a loyal audience, generate leads, and convert those leads into customers.

 Some of you reading this article may have the preconceived notion that lead magnets must be extensive pieces of content, but that’s not necessarily true.
 These gated assets can be short downloads — like Top 10 Landing Page A/B Testing Tips — and still be just as effective collecting leads as a 50-page white paper.

 - Valuable enough for prospects to pay for it if you asked them to

 Next, we’ll discuss the lead magnet checklist with five steps to follow.
 Let’s examine each step:

-Before anything else, you must identify your buyer persona — who your offer ising.
-Your magnet needs to be extremelyevant and specific to the wants and needs of your customer.
+Before anything else, you must identify your buyer persona — who your offer is targeting.
+Your magnet needs to be extremely relevant and specific to the wants and needs of your target customer.
 If it’s not, they’ll lose trust in your brand and your content could eliminate you from their purchasing consideration in the future.

 2. Choose your value proposition

-Once you’ve decided who to, you must provide a compelling reason for them to redeem the offer — your value proposition.
-Instead of trying to create a product or service you think might be useful, identify a problem that your audience already faces and provide them with a solution.
+Once you’ve decided who to target, you must provide a compelling reason for them to redeem the offer — your value proposition.
+Instead of trying to create a product or service you think might be useful, identify a problem that your target audience already faces and provide them with a solution.
 Find out what they already do want or need, and use that as your selling point.

 3. Choose the format